josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 In each line following, however, varying degrees of delay are applied to each letter, to create a playful "bounce-in" effect.
 There's even one that goes backwards, and one that causes the line to appear from the middle out.

-All this said: there's a reason I put _less is more_ ahead of this point. **It's very easy to overdo animations like this**, especially when there are _lots_ of elements transitioning, as in the example.
-I used lots of letters and much more overstated movement than I normally would, just to illustrate the technique.
-In practice, an animation exactly like this would probably be too over-the-top for most UI work.
+All this said: remember _less is more_. **It's very easy to overdo animations like this**, especially when there are _lots_ of elements transitioning, as in the example.
+It's much more overstated than I'd generally recommend, just for demonstration purposes, and probably a little too busy for most UI work.

-However, there are opportunities to apply this effect on a more subtle scale.
+That said: there are opportunities to apply this effect on a more subtle scale.
 Dots in a loading screen, maybe?
 Perhaps when a drawer or hamburger menu is opened, each item might appear on a slight delay?

 Again, keep it short and subtle.
 But where applied well, staggered delays can help take web transitions to another level.

 ## 8. Ins go out, outs go in

-If you've looked at various kinds of easing curves, you may have noticed they tend to come in three varieties: an ease _in_ (starts slower), ease _out_ (ends slower), and in-out (which is essentially both; faster in the middle and slower at the beginning and the end).
+If you've looked at various kinds of easing curves, you may have noticed they tend to come in three varieties: an ease _in_ (starts slower), ease _out_ (ends slower), and _in-out_ (which is essentially both; faster in the middle and slower at the beginning and the end).

 <CalloutPlusQuote>